 Alternatively, you could apply to work at a marketing agency, handling projects and marketing contracts outsourced by companies.

-Details of marketing work placements and graduate jobs are also available at the CIM's getin2marketing - Work Placement Resource.
+Details of marketing work placements and graduate jobs are also available at the CIM's work placement resource, Get into Marketing.

 Look for job vacancies at: